St. Louis, MO

 NDMA can also be found naturally, in trace amounts in certain foods.
 NDMA is released in these foods through chemical reactions during the food preparation process.
 For example, NDMA can be produced by grilling, browning, and salting of certain meats.

->

-> Studies on animals have shown NDMA to be a carcinogen, causing cancerous tumours to form on the liver, kidney, and respiratory tract.
+Studies on animals have shown NDMA to be a carcinogen, causing cancerous tumors to form on the liver, kidney, and respiratory tract.
 Liver cancer, gastric cancer, colorectal cancer, kidney cancer, lung cancer, and nasal cancer have all been associated with NDMA, but it appears to be a universal carcinogen, meaning it has the potential to cause cancer in almost all organs.
-For these reasons, NDMA has been labelled a probable human carcinogen.
+For these reasons, NDMA has been labeled a probable human carcinogen.

->

-> NMDA exposure has also been associated with non-cancerous liver damage, according to the US Department of Health and Human Services.
+NMDA exposure has also been associated with non-cancerous liver damage, according to the US Department of Health and Human Services.

 In July 2018, the U.S. Food and Drug Administration (FDA) issued a recall of a number pharmaceutical drugs containing valsartan used to treat hypertension (high blood pressure) and heart failure due to the increased risk of certain cancers associated with NDMA.
 Not all drugs containing valsartan were named in the recall.